Serve this sweet and spicy Bourbon Chicken recipe over a big bowl of rice for a taste of New Orleans cuisine at your own kitchen table.

 - Bourbon chicken is traditionally served over white rice.
 You can use basmati, jasmine or long grain white rice, it's completely up to you.
 You may also opt to sprinkle the top with toasted sesame seeds, if desired.

-Other Easy Chicken Recipes to Add to Make
+More Easy Chicken Recipes to Make

 Chicken is affordable and readily available in grocery stores, which is a fact that I'm grateful for as the mother of hungry teenage boys.
 Other easy chicken recipes you may like to add to your dinner rotation: